 How Analysis works

-Analysis groups your saved work in the Analysis hub.
-The Analysis hub makes it easy to find all the analyses you've created, or that have been shared with you.
+The Analysis hub contains all the analyses you've created, or that have been shared with you.
 You can get started quickly by opening one of the analysis templates.

-An analysis consists of one or more tabs, each of which can display your data using a specific analysis technique.
+An analysis consists of one or more tabs, each of which displays your data using a specific technique.

 Analysis currently supports the following techniques: